eliteportal/data-models/README.md

 :note: Note: do this in a SEPARATE PR after changes to the data model are merged to main.
 The scripts to do this reference the data model at the url in `processess/.env`, which is the main branch of this repo.
 It's not the most elegant right now but keeping the data model updates and the dictionary site updates as separate steps will make rolling back errors easier while we shore up this process.

-1. Make a new branch.
-Run `poetry install` and then `poetry shell` on the command line to install dependencies and open a virtual environment.
+### UPDATING DICTIONARY SITE IN A GITHUB CODESPACE:

+1. Start your codespace or build a new one.
+The codespace should build with a container image that includes the package manager `poetry`.
+You don't need to install poetry.
+It should also run the command `poetry install` after you launch it, which will tell poetry to install all the python libraries that are specified by this project (this will include schematic).

+2. Make a new branch.

-2. From the main data-models directory, run `python proccesses/data_manager.py`.
+3. From the top-level data-models directory, run `poetry run python processes/data_manager.py`.
 This should update some files within `_data/`

-3. Then run `python processes/page_manager.py`.
+4. Then run `poetry run python processes/page_manager.py`.
 This should update files within `docs/`.

-4. Optional: you can run `python processes/create_network_graph.py` to create the schema visualization network graph.
+5. Optional: you can run `poetry run python processes/create_network_graph.py` to create the schema visualization network graph.
 This is out of date and relatively unused, but it will be good to update and make more robust later.

-5. Optional: Preview the website locally by running `bundle exec jekyll serve`.

 6. Commit changes to your branch and open a PR.
+After review is passed and the changes are merged to main, a Github action will run via the `pages.yml` workflow to build and deploy the site to https://eliteportal.github.io/data-models/

+### UPDATING DICTIONARY SITE LOCALLY:

+1. Make sure you have the `poetry` dependency manager [installed](https://python-poetry.org/docs/#installing-with-the-official-installer) in your workspace.

+Follow steps 2-5 from the section [above](#in-a-github-codespace)

+6. Optional: Preview the website locally by running `bundle exec jekyll serve`.

+7. Commit changes to your branch and open a PR.
 After review is passed and the changes are merged to main, a Github action will run via the `pages.yml` workflow to build and deploy the site to https://eliteportal.github.io/data-models/

 ### Building and previewing the site locally